 Many verticals of business enterprises are moving into mapping.
 Drone mapping simply provides highly detailed data-based decisions.
 Navigating decision making has literally never been easier.

 In the next section, we will discuss various drone mapping software and drone platforms that are currently popular in the market.

 Depending on the application, here are the three types of drone mapping software that are available in the market, and different processing methodologies.

 People often get confused with the technical terms used in drone mapping software.
 So let’s understand how the Photogrammetry, LiDAR Mapping, and 3D modeling software are different from one another.

 Photogrammetry software uses images captured by a drone to create 2D and 3D maps, models, and orthomosaics.
 Photogrammetry software creates realistic 3D depictions of topographic surfaces by merging geotagged images of the same features from multiple perspectives.

-Photogrammetry software can be used for a range of applications, including surveying and mapping, agriculture, construction, and engineering.
+Photogrammetry software can be used for a range of applications, including point cloud construction, slope analysis, site indexing, and classification, taking linear measurements, taking volumetric measurements in a variety of industries like…agriculture, construction, and engineering.